LCA-EET/LCA/readme_new.md

 CLUAConsole:CreateCreature("XALCDBG")
 Talk to the creature that is spawned to access the debugging options.
 > [!WARNING]
 > Use of the debugger is recommended for testing purposes only.
+Improper alterations to the game state may prevent you from completing your playthrough.

 ### Bug Reports
 <a name="a_bugs"></a>